 Each year the mass of the largest five fish was recorded, and these data were the focus of our analysis, but the numbers of Chinook salmon over 10 pounds and over 5 pounds were also recorded, and we present these in graphical form for comparison.
 The numbers of days the derby was open and registered participants, and the total number of Chinook salmon caught was also recorded each year.
 However, changes in the size limits over the decades preclude some analyses of those data because fish were retained and counted in early decades that would now have to be released and so not counted.
 For the present analysis we used the average mass of the top five fish from 1946 - 2017, omitting two years (2010 and 2013) when fewer than five Chinook salmon were recorded, and 2015 when fishing was closed.
 In 2018 and 2019, fewer than five salmon were caught so the averages were not included.
 The trends were then compared to data from 1968 – 2014 previously reported by Losee et al. (2019) on the annual mean body mass of Chinook salmon caught in Puget Sound commercial purse seine fisheries (chosen because for their lack of size-selectivity).
 [Mark – if we use the average of the top four fish, we add 2010 and 2018 data; if we make it the average of the top three fish, we add 2010, 2013, and 2018, and if we make it the average of the top two, we add 2019 as well.]

-=+u+
+Statistical models

+We modeled the masses of fish caught in both the Tengu Derby and WDFW surveys using simple forms of multivariate state-space models.
+These models consist of two parts: 1) a state model that describes the changes in the true, but unknown mass of fish; and 2) an observation model that relates the observed time series of fish masses to the true state.
+Each of the component models varied subtly depending on the underlying hypothesis about how the 2 sources of data were related.
+Here we wanted to evaluate 1) if there was any evidence for a systematic change in fish mass over time; and 2) whether or not adult salmon caught in the derby reflected changes in their mass over time that were similar to those fish caught by WDFW.

+Beginning with the state model, we modeled changes in fish mass using a random walk, for which the change in mass over time was assumed to be either biased or unbiased, indicating whether the changes in fish mass over time were random or generally trending upward/downward.
+Specifically, the model takes the form

+xi,t=xi,t-1+ui+wi,t (1)